Edward-Sun/GapBasedCWS/readme.md

 prepare_data_index.py is used produce **.csv** that is used as direct input

-model.py & train.py are paired model and train file
+model.py, train.py & test.py are paired model, train & test file

 ## Run